 The Damage: Fraying, breakage

-We get it—ponytails are a quick and easy way to hide dirty hair and give you a polished look in seconds, but (and yes there is a but) they can be one of the most damaging hairstyles out there.
-Elastic hair ties can grip the hair too tightly and cut into the hair shaft, causing fraying when they are repeatedly used in the same spot.
+We get it—ponytails are a quick and easy way to hide dirty hair and give you a polished look in seconds, but (and yes, there is a but) they can be one of the most damaging hairstyles out there.
+Elastic hair ties can grip hair too tightly and cut into the hair shaft, causing fraying when they are repeatedly used in the same spot.

-So throwing your hair up in a quick pony for the gym every once in a while is okay, but when you’re using the ponytail as your go-to hairstyle every day, it can become a problem.
+So, throwing your hair up in a quick pony for the gym every once in a while is okay, but when you’re using the ponytail as your go-to hairstyle every day, it can become a problem.
 And yes, this policy applies to buns, too.
 However, if you absolutely cannot go a day without your beloved pony or bun, don’t worry—your hair isn’t totally doomed.
-Try ditching your rubbery elastic bands for thick, fabric-coated hair ties, such as Emi-Jay’s Hair Ties ($7 for three), for a secure hold that’s gentler on your hair.
+Try ditching your rubbery elastic bands for thick, fabric-coated hair ties, like Emi-Jay’s Hair Ties ($11 for five), for a secure hold that’s gentler on your hair.

 The Damage: Splitting, follicle damage, hair weakness, tensile stress